DarshnaSoni26/Billing-Software/README.md

 3. **Run with Live Server**:
    - In Visual Studio Code, right-click on the `index.html` file and select "Open with Live Server."
 This will start a live development server.
    - Your Billing Software will open in a new browser tab.
+4. **Firebase**
+  - Make sure to connect to Firebase properly so that the database connection and other things can work smoothly.
+  - checkout firebaseconfig.js in the folder structure

 ## Usage